 Server Based Network

 There was discussion on installing a server in the clubhouse to support official Board access.
-It would also be linked to the management company computer and allow for seamless file transfers.
-There is risk involved maintaining an onsite server.
+It also would be linked to the management company computer and allow for seamless file transfers.
+There is risk involved with maintaining an onsite server.
 It would be required that someone is responsible for security, maintenance, and upgrades.

 Recommendations: Rejected.